How to clear an unknown BIOS or CMOS password

 Remove CMOS battery

-Removing the CMOS battery like the one shown in the picture to the right will cause the system to lose all CMOS settings including the password.
+Removing the CMOS battery like the one shown in the picture causes the system to lose all CMOS settings including the password.
 To do this locate and remove the CMOS battery on the motherboard for at least five-minutes.
 After this has been done put the battery back into the computer and turn it back on.

 Jump the CMOS solder beads

 If you've identified the solder beads they can be jumped by placing a flat-head screwdriver over the two beads and leaving it on those beads while turning on the computer.
 Once the computer has booted turn off the computer and then remove the screwdriver.